commercetools/merchant-center-application-kit/packages/application-config/README.md

 ## Configuration format

-The Custom Application must be configured with a single configuration file, in JSON format.
+A Custom Application must be configured with a single JSON configuration file.
 The file name can be one of:

 - `.applicationconfigrc`
 - `.applicationconfig.json`
 - `applicationconfig.json`

-The file is automatically loaded, as long as it's found in the project path.
+The file is automatically loaded, as long as it is found in the project's root folder.
 For that, the package uses the [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) library.

-The configuration file follows a JSON schema that is also shipped with the package.
-The configuration file is validated upon starting the Custom Application.
+The configuration file is in the format of a JSON schema that is also part of this package.
+The configuration file itself is validated when starting the Custom Application against the JSON schema.

 By default the configuration file uses the `NODE_ENV` variable to determine which configuration to use.
 This can be overridden by using the custom environment variable `MC_APP_ENV`.